dotwebstack/dotwebstack-framework/docs/core/paging.md

 ## Setup

 The paging functionality can be activated by the `paging` feature toggle.
-Once activated DotWebStack will generate an `Connection` graphQL object for each list return type to support pagination.
+Once activated DotWebStack will generate an `Connection` GraphQL object for each list return type to support pagination.

 ```yaml
 features: